 My experience with higher education started when I was a student at Western.
 I was involved with many student leadership opportunities, which led me in the direction of wanting to work in student services.
 I worked as an Admission Counselor for the Office of Admissions at WOU for six years before joining the Academic Advising and Learning Center in 2012.

 Position: Student Success Specialist, Academic Advising and Learning Center

 Education: I completed my Bachelors of Science in Criminal Justice with a minor in Homeland Security and Community Preparedness in 2010 from Western Oregon University, followed by my Masters of Arts in Criminal Justice in 2011 from WOU.
-Currently, I am pursuing a second Master's degree in Education with an emphasis in Information Technology.
+I finnished a second Master's degree in Education with an emphasis in Information Technology.

 My experience in higher education began in 2008 as a Veterans' Representative situated in the Office of the Registrar at WOU.
 During my time in the Registrar's Office, I occupied a multitude of positions that included Office Manager, Graduation Evaluator, and VA Certifying Official.
 In September of 2012, I joined the Academic Advising and Learning Center team as part of a campus-wide initiative to increase student success and provide scholars with the maximum amount of academic support and guidance possible.

 Position: International Learning Specialist, Academic Advising and Learning Center